gemerden/wildpath/README.md

 ## License

-This project is licensed under the license in LICENSE.txt.
+This project is usable under the MIT License in LICENSE.txt.

 ## Acknowledgments

- - For convincing me to open-source this module, a big thanks to Jasper Hartong,
+ - A big thanks to Jasper Hartong for convincing me to open-source this module,
- - For the creators of the module `boolean.py`, thanks for making boolean parsing a lot easier.
+ - To the creators of the module `boolean.py`, thanks for making boolean parsing a lot easier.